NL33/electron-git/z-plans/z-later-next.md

 right now, the action to set the value is in an initializer.
 But, that code just links up with the connector/composer-fields/... values anyway.
 So maybe better to just put that code directly there?
 Same result, but cleaner, and no need for that initializer file.

+# Word comparisons

+-if word is open when you save the version, the hidden file may be saved with it.
+Be sure to not save the hidden file

+-in compare-versions.js file, where we run the comparisons, the writeFileFunction is where we write the files--meaning take the word docs converted to md, and create files from them, putting them in the TempOld folder and then TempNewFolder.
+After all necessary md files have been created, we move on to run the diff comparison between the two.

+-I have spent awhile trying to be sure that we are only running the diff comparison when all necessary files are in the folders.
+For each word doc requiring a comparison, there are 3 possibilities: 1. it should have a copy in both TempOld and TempNew, bc its in both versions.
+2. Just a copy in TempOld (bc it was in the old folder prior to being deleted), and 3. a copy in TempNew (bc it was in the new folder prior to being deleted).

+To be sure the files are where they need to be, I compare how many times write file has been run and how many times mamoth needs to run.

+Is this correct?
+It seems to be working for me, but not clear it's the right move.

+# make sure worktrees and tempFolder7843OLD and tempFolder7843NEW are removed regularly, in case an error happens before the remove code (especially in compare-versions.js)

+and when remove, delete the folders (not just move to trash)

 # load spinner in command center

 add load spinner to show progress when doing tasks, like: